Efficient and robust methods for causally interpretable meta-analysis: transporting inferences from multiple randomized trials to a target population: Simulation study

 \subsection{Data generation}

-The data generation process involved six steps: generation of covariates, selection for trial participation, sampling non-randomized individuals, allocation of trial participants to specific trials, random treatment assignment, and potential/observed outcomes.
+The data generation process involved six steps: generation of covariates, selection for trial participation, sampling of individuals from the target population, allocation of trial participants to specific trials, random treatment assignment, and potential/observed outcomes.
 Simulations contained either $n=10,000$ or $n=100,000$ individuals, including both trial participants and the sample of the target population.

 \emph{1.
-Covariates:} We generated three covariates, $X_{j}$, $j = 1,2,3$, for each individual in the target population.
-Each individual's covariate vector $(X_1, X_2, X_3)$ was drawn from a mean-zero multivariate normal distribution with all marginal variances equal to 1 and all pairwise correlations equal to 0.5.
+Covariates:} Three covariates $X_1$, $X_2$, $X_3$ for each individual in the target population were drawn from a mean-zero multivariate normal distribution with all marginal variances equal to 1 and all pairwise correlations equal to 0.5.